ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, Indiana as a whole has shorter average wait times than the national average.
-An exception to this is the Indianapolis office which has an average wait time of 14.1 months.
-The approval rates for all of the offices, are below the National average.
+An exception to this is the Indianapolis office which has an average wait time of 13.8 months.
+Indiana as a whole has a higher approval rate, with the exception to Valparaiso.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.